silentgameplays/Simple-Arch-Linux-Setup/README.md

 # 35. Enable the GUI desktop to start at launch:

 # In case lightdm is missing:

 * pacman -S lightdm
 * sudo systemctl enable lightdm.service
 * sudo systemctl start lightdm.service

-# For GNOME its better to use the preinstalled:
-# In case gdm is missing
+# In case gdm is missing:

 * sudo pacman -S gdm
 * sudo systemctl enable gdm.service
 * sudo systemctl start  gdm.service

-# For KDE use:
+# For XFCE and KDE install sddm:

 * sudo pacman -S sddm
 * suco systemctl enable sddm
 * sudo systemctl start sddm

+# For XFCE you might want to enable autologin in the conf file:
+sudo nano /etc/sddm.conf.d/autologin.conf

+[Autologin]
+User=test
+Session=default

 # 36. Edit the pacman conf file to enable mirror list so we can enable multilib(same as multiarch) for Steam and proprietary drivers: